zhernovoi/ruby-todo/README.md

-A simple command line Todo list in Ruby
+A simple cli todo list in Ruby
 ==

 Features